tom-krieger/remediate_install/README.md

           --user Administrator --password <password> --transport winrm
 ```

-The installer will copy the license file into the Remediate installation directoy and will download the requierd docker compose file to fire up Remediate.
+The installer will copy the license file into the Remediate installation directoy and will download the required docker compose file to fire up Remediate.

 ## Reference